1. Introduction: Spiritual Leadership in Our Time

 We will discover more and more that once we leave behind global consumer – driven civilization and find new ways in being present to the Earth and all her life, we will see the world again as a sacred whole.
 Our lives will be filled to the brim with amazement and wonder, gratitude and respect and we will experience sources of power and love we never felt before.
 We will be able to do the work Mother Earth asks of us now.

 We will need to connect with our soul in a conscious way.
 One day we will discover how the world as a whole forms a single living being: we call her Gaia.
 We are part of this world soul (Anima Mundi), this large sacred being.
-We can not only relate to our planet in a physical way, but to her soul in a deep spiritual way.
-This connection we need so badly in order to be nurtured in our efforts for the healing of our planet and our work for future generations.
+We cannot forget the connection with the wholw Cosmos to do our work for future generations.
 Because we forgot the sacred dimension of all life, we also forgot that this Sacred Source can guide and inspire us.

 How to respond to the spiritual dimension of ecology?